ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 }

 function draw() {
-  // Draw the webcam video
+  // Display the video
   image(video, 0, 0, width, height);

-  // Draw all the tracked landmark points for (let i = 0; i < poses.length; i++) {
+  // Iterate all the poses
+  for (let i = 0; i < poses.length; i++) {
     let pose = poses[i];
-    for (let j = 0; j < pose.keypoints.length; j++) {
+    // Iterate all the keypoints for each pose for (let j = 0; j < pose.keypoints.length; j++) {
       let keypoint = pose.keypoints[j];
-      // Only draw a circle if the keypoint's confidence is bigger than 0.1 if (keypoint.score > 0.1) {
+      // Only draw a circle if the keypoint's confidence is greater than 0.1 if (keypoint.score > 0.1) {
         fill(0, 255, 0);
         noStroke();